ufal/UMR/papers/2025-data-release-notes-2-0.md

 * **Anaphor/cataphor is the personal or possessive pronoun (incl. reflexives)**

 In PDT, separate nodes for an anaphor and its antecedent are interlinked by a coreferential arrow.
 The information provided by the arrow is transferred as an identical variable for these nodes: while the node for the antecedent and its lexical content is preserved, the node for anaphor/cataphor loses its lexical content, being represented with the same variable as its antecedent/postcedent (as, e.g., in *Málokdy si dívka dopřeje sklenku vína* 'Very seldom will the girl indulge in a glass of wine', both *dívka* 'girl' and *si* 'self', represented as two nodes with separate concepts (*dívka* and the node for reflexive pronoun interlinked by the coreferential arrow) in PDT, are represented as two nodes sharing their variable *d2* (and thus referring to the same person).

 (d/ dopřát-001   'indulge'			(d/ dopřát-001
   :ARG0 (d2/ dívka)				  :ARG0 (d2/ dívka)
   :ARG1 (s/ sklenka)	 			  :ARG1 (s/ sklenka
   :ARG2 (p/ person)				  :ARG2 d2
   :frequency (m/ málokdy))			  :frequency (m/ málokdy))
-coref (d2 :same-entity p)
+:coref (d2 :same-entity p)

 Similarly for non-reflexive personal or possessive pronouns, as in *Marie přišla domů a tam na ni čekal Marek* 'Marie came home and there Marek was waiting for her', where *Marie* and the personal pronoun *(na) ni* '(for) her' share the same variable.